Sulbae/OlahGizi-Project/Nutrition Prediction Model/Readme.md

 ### Data Normalization
 As we know almost all of the data have a skewed distribution, different value ranges, and outliers.
 #### Log Transform
-First, transform the data into logarithmic value.
+First, transform the data into logarithmic value using `np.log()`.
 It will handle the outliers and reduce the skewness.
 For example, the distribution of Nutrient Density values ​​changes to the following:
 <div style="display: flex; justify-content: space-between;">
   <div style="flex: 1; margin-right: 10px;">
     <img src="https://raw.githubusercontent.com/Sulbae/OlahGizi-Project/refs/heads/main/Nutrition%20Prediction%20Model/Chart/Log%20Transform%20Caloric%20Value.png">